1. About nefopam

 Immediate action required: Call 999 or go to A&E now if:

 - you've taken too much nefopam and feel unwell

-Some painkillers, like codeine, have similar side effects to nefopam.
-This means you may get more side effects if you take them together.
+Some opioid painkillers (like codeine, dihydrocodeine and morphine) have similar side effects to nefopam.
+This means if you take them together you are more likely to get more side effects such as feeling sick, confusion or dizziness.

 Speak to your doctor or pharmacist before taking any painkillers along with nefopam.